M'zab: Architecture

 The combination of the functional purism of the Ibāḍī faith with the way of life necessary near an oasis has led to a strict organization of land and space.
 Each citadel has a fortress-like mosque, whose minaret served as a watchtower.
 Houses of standard size and type were constructed in concentric circles around the mosque.
 The architecture of the M'zab settlements was designed for egalitarian communal living, with respect for family privacy.
 The M'zab building style is of Libyan-Phoenician type, more specifically of Berber style and has been replicated in other parts of the Sahara.

-In the summer, the Mzabites migrated to 'summer citadels' centred on palm grove oases.
-This is one of the major oasis groups of the Sahara Desert, and is bounded by arid country known as chebka, crossed by dry river beds.
+In the summer, the M'zabites migrated to 'summer citadels' centred on palm grove oases.
+That is one of the major oasis groups of the Sahara Desert and is bounded by arid country known as chebka, crossed by dry river beds.

 The M'zab Valley was listed as a UNESCO World Heritage Site in 1982, as an intact example of traditional human habitat perfectly adapted to the environment.